Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/05-Structural-PatternsPt.1/Lesson5.md

 The changes in behavior defined with the decorator pattern can be combined to create complex effects without needing to create large numbers of subclasses.

-Tip You can apply the decorator pattern if you don’t have control over the class definition of the object
+**TIP** If you do not have control over the class definition (source code) of an object, you can apply the decorator pattern.

 #### Pitfalls